apollographql/apollo-kotlin/design-docs/Scalar adapter configuration.md

 We need to keep the current mechanism (`customScalarsMapping` + `addCustomScalarAdapter`) working of course.

-Let's make `customScalarsMapping` call `mapScalarToMap` internally and mark it as deprecated.
+Let's make `customScalarsMapping` call `mapScalar` internally and mark it as deprecated.

 ### Code changes